praveenpathakjiit/The-Third-Eye/README.md

 # The-Third-Eye
-This project is to recognize the objects in a live video
+Recognition of objects in live video.The project is implemented in javascript which uses a pretrained mobilenet model for the object recognition task.